Tuesday, December 13, 2016

 Gameplay

-In the video game being featured, the at-home player would give directions over the phone while watching the game on their home screen.
+In the featured video game, the at-home player would give directions over the phone while watching the game on their home screen.
 When the viewer determined that the weapon was aiming at the target, they said, "Pow!!!" after which that weapon would activate.

 Accounts vary as to what kind of controller technology was involved.
 Some sources state that the gaming consoles sent to the stations were modified for voice activation.
 However, a 2008 WPIX station retrospective claimed that for the station's version, where the player said: "Pix" (Pron: picks), an employee in the control room manually hit the fire button when the caller indicated a shot.

-One of the pitfalls of the gameplay was that, due to broadcasting technicalities, there was a significant lag in the transmission of a television signal.
-The player would experience this lag when playing at home, which likely made playing the game somewhat more difficult.
+One of the pitfalls of the gameplay was that, due to broadcasting technicalities, there needed to be a significant lag in transmitting a television signal.
+The player would experience this lag when playing at home, which likely made playing the game somewhat more complex.
 (For similar reasons, such a game would be impossible in digital television without the use of a second video chat feed for the player due to the time it takes to process and compress the video stream; most stations also mandate a seven-second delay to prevent obscenities from reaching the air.)

 46 comments: